pvdz/preval/tests/cases/static_arg_ops/regression2.md

 - (todo) We should be able to resolve the $frfr call but pcode failed to complete with a Node, hasExplicitGlobal=false
-- (todo) free with zero args, we can eliminate this?
+- (todo) maybe we can inline a primitive into a frfr that is called multiple times, too?

 ## Globals